 When is the Genshin Impact Chasm release date?

 The Genshin Impact Chasm is available now, as a part of the 2.6 update.
-To get exploring this exciting new area, start the ‘Requiem of the Echoing Depths’ Archon Quest by talking to Katheryne in Liyue.
+To explore this exciting new area, start the ‘Requiem of the Echoing Depths’ Archon Quest by talking to Katheryne in Liyue.
 Looks like there’s a minor at the Chasm who has posted a commission – better go check it out!
 You might just see a familiar face (hint, it’s the ever-popular and eternally mysterious Genshin Impact’s Dainsleif) along the way.

 While you’re at it, be sure to pick up the Chasm Delvers world quest from Lan next to Liyue’s Adventurer’s Guild.
 Muning owes her some money for drinks, after all, and Chasm or not, you can’t run from debt.